YashBagri4412/wasted_potential/README.md

 2. Connecting intents to dial to hospital and police station and also to navigate
 3. Getting nearest police station and hospital through places api

+## Sliging up panel
+A draggable bottom sliding panel displays the nearest police station and hospital details where you can call and navigate to the location.The emergency button allows the user to call the chosen people which, the user would have selected in the initial stage and, a text safe or not safe will indicate whether the user's current location is safe or not safe